-If a supervisor or the General Manager is concerned about an employee's job performance, or if the employee is not meeting job expectations, the supervisor may take further action to communicate this concern.
+If a supervisor is concerned about an employee's job performance, or if the employee is not meeting job expectations, the supervisor may take further action to communicate this concern.
 Appropriate discipline for performance is not considered harassment.

 POLICY 3120: Employment Status